anzwdev/al-code-outline/README.md

 - When AL project is opened in Visual Studio Code, AL Code Outline pane might not be visible or might be empty even if one of *.al files is opened.
 You have to switch to another al file to display/refresh it.
 - It takes some time to parse all *.al files when new project is opened so code outline will stay empty during that time.
 You can use Refresh button to force it to reload content.
+- Extension uses CRS-AL-LANGUAGE-EXTENSION for generating file names for new objects.
+As a result you will see plenty of new snippets added by the CRS extension.
+If you don't want to see them, go to Visual Studio settings and disable them in CRS-AL-LANGUAGE-EXTENSION section.

 ## About me